 Requisite: Two courses in philosophy or the consent of the instructor.
 Limited to 15 students.
 Spring semester.
-Professor Gentzler.2019-20: Offered in Spring 2020
+Professor Gentzler.2022-23: Not offered

 The topics change from year to year.
 Some of the most interesting and most characteristic work in recent philosophy has been concerned with the problem of skepticism and the external world, i.e., roughly, the problem of how you know that your whole life isn't merely a dream.
 We will critically examine various responses to this problem and, possibly, consider some related issues such as relativism and moral skepticism.
 There will be readings from authors such as Wittgenstein, Moore, and Austin, and philosophers working today such as Dretske and Putnam.

 Requisite: Two courses in PHIL or consent of the instructor.
 Limited to 15 students.
 Fall semester.
-Professor Vogel2019-20: Offered in Fall 2019
+Professor Vogel2022-23: Not offered

 Is time real?
 If so, are the past and the future as real as the present?
 (How should we even approach such questions?)
 And what is time, anyway?
 Does time exist independently of things in time?
 Could there be time without change?
 Could time have a beginning or an end?
 Time seems linear, and also to have an intrinsic direction or “arrow”?
 But does it have to be this way?
 It’s often said that time passes, but if so, how fast does it pass?
 In what sense is time “open” in the future?
 Is time travel possible?
 Do causes have to precede their effects?
 Finally, should we, and can we reconcile our everyday conceptions of time with the sometimes counter-intuitive conceptions of modern physics?